 When our hormones are in balance, we feel more in balance.
 Our moods are stable, our digestion is regular, our sleep is sweet and deep, our appetite is healthy, our immune system is strong and our energy is good.
 Perfect health, right?
 Hormones aren’t just the sex hormones like estrogen and progesterone, but also adrenalin, insulin, cortisol and thyroid hormones among others.
 When any one of these is out of whack, the rest tumble along domino style to compensate.
 Our endocrine system is just that, a system, and it needs a sweet balance to operate at its best.
 When we take hormones in the form of supplements, Humpty Dumpty has a great fall and we timber to a place of imbalance.

 Estrogen dominance is one of the most common results of long term birth control use.
 Not only is estrogen in the pill, but we also are highly exposed to xenoestrogens in our environment that have a hormone mimicry effect.
-Elevated estrogen levels have infiltrated our world, and this affects us and the poor hermaphrodite minnows.
+Elevated estrogen levels have infiltrated our world, and this affects us and non-human creatures throughout the environment.

 Symptoms of Estrogen dominance include: